Ultimate auto repair labor guide

 A bill recaps the actual costs of a job, where an estimate predicts how much the job will cost.
 In short, a bill lets your customer know how much money they owe you for a repair.

 Another difference is that your customer needs to send you payment for the bills you give them.
-In contrast, most estimates only require a customer’s signature as an indicator of approval.
+Based on our observations, in contrast, most estimates only require a customer’s signature as an indicator of approval.

 What are the most common car repairs?

 Auto repairs are done to fix normal wear and tear.
-Here are the most common repairs:
+Our findings show that are the most common repairs:

 - Battery replacements.